juice-shop/pwning-juice-shop/appendix/solutions.md

    of the top hits.
 3. After reading up on _Password Padding_ try the example password `D0g.....................`
-4. She actually did a similar padding trick, just with the name of her boyfriend Kif!
+4. She actually did a very similar padding trick, just with the name of her husband _Kif_ written as _K1f_ instead of _D0g_ from the example!
+She did not even bother changing the padding length!
 5. Visit <http://localhost:3000/#/login> and log in with credentials `amy@juice-sh.op` and password `K1f.....................` to solve the challenge